Totting Up Solicitors

 We win over 94% of cases where we advise that reasonable grounds to avoid the totting up ban are present.

 If you have attempted an Exceptional Hardship application that was unsuccessful and are still within the time limits to Appeal this decision, we can lodge your Notice of Appeal and fully prepare an application for the Crown Court.
-We can also ask the court to lift the ban you have already received pending the Appeal.
+We can also ask the court to lift the ban you have already received pending the Appeal, although there is no guarantee that the court will agree to do this.

 We also offer free, honest, no obligation advice on totting up and other motoring offences of all kinds.